 If you’re unhappy with the look or texture of your skin, and want a softer, more supple look, we can help.
-Chemical peels, dermabrasion, and laser skin resurfacing are all treatments that can restore your skin to its full health.
+Chemical peels, dermabrasion, and laser skin resurfacing are all treatments that can restore your skin to looking its best.

 Types of Resurfacing Treatments

 Laser resurfacing, sometimes called a “laser peel,” involves a carbon dioxide (CO2) laser or Erbium Laser to remove areas of damaged or wrinkled skin, layer by layer.

 The procedure is most commonly used to minimize the appearance of wrinkles and lines, especially near the mouth and the eyes.
 However, it is also one of the best ways to treat facial scars or areas of uneven pigmentation and precancerous lesions.

 Chemical peels and dermabrasion are two other treatments to resurface and change the overall appearance of your skin.
 The strength of the peels used and the depth of dermabrasion provided at Athré Facial Plastics are drastically different than what is provided at a day spa-type facility.
 Physician-grade resurfacing is one of the best options to rejuvenate skin, remove acne scarring, and remove age spots and freckles.

 Laser resurfacing may be performed on the whole face or in specific regions.
 Often, Dr. Athré performs the procedure in conjunction with another cosmetic operation, such as eyelid surgery or a facelift.